Family & Relationships

 It is hard for both partners to be separated from their family.

-A temporary separation may be an alternative to accompanying the assignee abroad.
-This option of leading a long-distance relationship may be preferable if one partner is sent abroad for a short-term assignment of a few months.
+A temporary separation may be an alternative to accompanying your partner or spouse abroad.
+This option of leading a long-distance relationship may be preferable if the expat assignment is only short-term.
 While the expatriates live and work abroad, their partners or spouses stay at home, continuing their career and life as usual.

 How to Make Separation Work for You